animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 > [!NOTE]
 > ### Mobi
 >
-> My instincts still have not ceased, and I still interpret them as Tao, except with more experience, and the "threats" have evolved into helpful or sabotaging suggestions, what others with frontal lobes might just observe in themselves, less acutely perhaps than somebody mid-trance, as "social energies, social sense, social skill, maybe emotional intelligence, or emotion," and frontal lobes should, as a general rule of thumb, be handled delicately when just growing in, by the way, as they tend to in a person's early 20s, when by totally-random-amazing-coincidence, schizophrenic episodes are most likely to occur in a person whose relationships with those energies of their intelligence might not be as integrated as with other impressive energies of their intelligence, and that integration can be initially exactly as intense as it's supposed to be minus the external orders that make it quite paranoid and scary — did I just explain schizophrenia in one sentence?
+> My instincts still haven't ceased, and I still interpret them as Tao, except with more experience, and the "threats" have evolved into helpful or sabotaging suggestions, what others with frontal lobes might just observe in themselves, less acutely perhaps than somebody mid-psychotic-trance, as "social energies, social sense, social skill, maybe emotional intelligence, or emotion," and frontal lobes should, as a general rule of thumb, be handled delicately when just growing in, by the way, as they tend to in a person's early 20s, when by totally-random-amazing-coincidence, schizophrenic episodes are most likely to occur in a person whose relationships with those energies of their intelligence might not be as integrated as with other impressive energies of their intelligence, and that integration can be initially exactly as intense as it's supposed to be minus the external orders that make it quite paranoid and scary — did I just explain schizophrenia in one sentence?
 Anyway, that truth about not intervening while parts are still growing in, is quintuply true about people under 20.
 >
 > I met Mobi in the October, 2020 "Bar Mitzvah hospitalization."
 A couple years later, I learned that Sarah had met Mobi in one of their hospitalizations, too, that he'd even braided Sarah's hair.
 Mobi was a recurrent inpatient care unit psychiatric recipient.
 He was 16, clearly intelligent, had a "sober" intelligence and humor, was respectful, kind, and chill.
 They'd been giving him benzos for 2 years at that point, on and perhaps-sporadically-off, from the age of about 14, and he was in there mainly, or perhaps only, for drug problems and addiction.
 Acclimating to benzos, one's brain becomes deprived of GABA and will crave something, usually drugs, to take the literal neural edge off, to silence those disproportionate Glutamates and other action potentials whose balancing complement, GABA, is downregulated, throughout the brain.
 Benzos are a hard drug, and are as addictive as any hard drug.
 He was a 16-year-old drug addict, and they kept institutionalizing him for his drug issues and prescribing daily benzos.